“They had me on hold for like 20 minutes!”

 You had to call your cable company because of a problem with your bill.
 They made you wait on the phone for a long time.
-You're complaining about this experience to a coworker.
-You say:
+You're complaining about this experience to a co-worker.
+You say this.

 They had me on hold for like 20 minutes!